DominikStyp/javascript-stuff/miscellaneous/js-table-sorter/README.md

 # How to use ?
 Just <a href="http://dominikstyp.github.io/javascript-stuff/miscellaneous/js-table-sorter/js-table-sorter.html"> Try It! </a> and see for yourself.
-All you need is just type words into textarea field.

 # Updates/Downloads
 Every update will be added to the branch **gh-pages** because it's git's default branch for showing files as regular HTML pages.